okx/js-wallet-sdk/packages/coin-cosmos/README.md

 # @okxweb3/coin-cosmos
 Cosmos SDK is used to interact with the Cosmos blockchain, it contains various functions can be used to web3 wallet.
-The SDK not only support Atom, it also supports following Chains:
+The SDK not only support Atom, it also supports following chains:
 - Atom
 - Axelar
 - Cronos